constpetrov/constpetrov.github.io/_posts/2019-03-06-Working-from-Home.md

 I am going to try it as soon as possible.

-However, there are questions needs to be answered before trying.
+However, there are questions needs to be answered.

 ## How do I participate in meetings?
 They are going to buy some microphones for the meeting rooms.
 It will make remote meetings much simpler.